Bone on Bone Knee Pain

 Your doctor may order blood tests to help rule out the presence of infection and other types of arthritis.

-Bone on bone knee pain treatments are the same as the treatments used for osteoarthritis of the knee.
-Conservative treatments are used for as long as they provide relief.
-Bone on bone knee treatment may include:
+Bone on bone knee pain treatments are the same as treatments for osteoarthritis of the knee.

 Nonsteroidal anti-inflammatories (NSAIDs) and other pain relievers can reduce pain and inflammation.